Whiteknight/whiteknight.github.com/drafts/rosella_query.md

 fold.
 These are analogs for the Linq functions `.Select()`, '.Where()`, and `.Aggregate()`, respectively.
 The `Rosella::Query` module is basically a facade over the underlying mechanism `Rosella::Query::Provider`.
-`Provider`, and its subclasses provide the actual implementations of these search functions for different data types.
+`Provider` and its subclasses provide the actual implementations of these search functions for different data types.
 We have `Provider::Array` and `Provider::Hash` classes now, but other options could easily be added later.